ramgaji/TFG-LIDAR-NUBES-AEROSOLES/README.md

 # TFG: LIDAR-Based Cloud & Aerosol Detection

-This repository contains my Bachelor's thesis adaptation of the **AI-Profiles** project by Augustin Mortier (https://github.com/AugustinMortier/ai-profiles/).
+This repository contains my Bachelor’s thesis adaptation of the AI-Profiles project by Augustin Mortier (https://github.com/AugustinMortier/ai-profiles/), building on his pretrained, unsupervised autoencoder + KMeans models.
 It provides Python scripts to process LIDAR data from the E-PROFILE network (https://e-profile.eu) for automated cloud and aerosol detection.

 ---